What is Day Trading?

 a wealth management track for those who are less active as traders but want to stay on top of their portfolios.

 Prospective students generally start with a free introductory class where they can learn more about day trading and other trading topics.
-It’s called
+The

-the Power Trading Workshop and is offered on a regular basis at local education centers.
+the Free Half-Day Class and is offered on a regular basis at local education centers.